Event & Business Categories

 IN THIS ARTICLE

-Examples: a Harlem Globetrotters performance could be categorized as both a Sporting Event and Family Entertainment.
+Example: a Harlem Globetrotters performance could be categorized as both a Sporting Event and Family Entertainment.

 Category Control